Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Now every time you get your turtle out of the enclosure or interact with them, you know you’re one step closer to building a lifelong bond.
+Now every time you get your turtle out of the enclosure or interact with them, you know you are one step closer to building a lifelong bond.
 Your turtle can not only recognize you, but they can also feel excitement when they see you and look forward to interacting with you.

 If you just got your turtle, spend all the time with him you can, too, and develop that special relationship.

-Featured Image Credit to: Liubov Sydorenko, Shutterstock
+Featured Image Credit: Liubov Sydorenko, Shutterstock

 Related Articles